DescendentStudios/BlinkenPlugin/README.md

 # TODO

-1. Set colors on individual sevices
+1. Set colors on individual devices independently
 2. Set individual key lighting on devices which support it, perhaps with layers where removing layer X lighting will return the keys to the previous layer's colors
 3. Allow access to vendor SDK specific features - perhaps via interfaces obtainable that map directly to each SDK
 4. Add support for more hardware via more SDKs.
 Examples: